 Cá, meanwhile, conveys a more general location, rather than a single, precise spot.
 It is similar to saying, “over here”.

 Cá janta-se às oito em ponto.
-Over here we have dinner at 8pm, sharp.
+Here we have dinner at 8pm, sharp.

 Está cá a mãe da Carolina.
 Carolina’s mum is over here.

-Lá, just like cá, refers to an area larger than a single location, and like acolá, it can be interpreted as “over there”.
+Lá refers to a more general area, larger than a single spot.
+Like acolá, it can be interpreted as “over there”.
 However, lá usually refers to an area out of sight.

 Lá neva muito.
 It snows a lot over there.